rkhal101/Web-Security-Academy-Series/GraphQL-API/lab-01.md

  `web-security-academy.net/graphql/v1`

  Click Analyze, and open the `getBlogPosts.graphql` page and send it to repeater.
- Once that request is in the repeater request tab, it should look like this:
+ Once that request is in the repeater request tab.

+ It should look like this:
 ```json
 POST /graphql/v1 HTTP/2
 Host: 0a3d00730319c7918190935f002e00b5.web-security-academy.net